Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Moreover, when it is applied to the skin, it might cause some rash depending upon the skin type.

-Precautions and Warning for the Consumption of Bitter Melon
+Precautions and Warnings for the Consumption of Bitter Melon

 Below are some precautions that are to be taken for the consumption of Bitter melon (karela):